Ruofei29/Udacity-Data-Analyst-Nanodegree/README.md

 # Udacity-Data-Analyst-Nanodegree

+Successfully completed this Nanodegree on May 24, 2017, see the [certificate](https://drive.google.com/file/d/0B1_9KVZI9SLVTkdKN1J4M2FhS3M/view?usp=sharing)

 ## About
 This repo inclues 8 projects for Udacity Data Analyst Nanodegree.
 [Here](https://www.udacity.com/course/data-analyst-nanodegree--nd002) is the introduction of Nanodegree.